A timeline of the Chicago police shooting of ... | Taiwan News

 March 20: The American Civil Liberties Union and several community organizations say that they have reached an agreement to provide input into changes being proposed for the Chicago Police Department.

 Sept.
-17: Prosecutors drop four counts of first-degree murder against Van Dyke.
-He still faces two counts of first-degree murder, 16 counts of aggravated battery and one count of officially misconduct.
+17: Testimony begins in Van Dyke's trial.
+He is charged with first-degree murder, aggravated battery and official misconduct.

 Oct.
-4: Jury begins deliberations after being told that they can consider the lesser charge of second-degree murder if they do not find him guilty of first-degree murder.
+4: Jury begins deliberations after being told that they can consider the lesser charge of second-degree murder if they do not find Van Dyke guilty of first-degree murder.